isomerpages/nlb-sure/_read-to-be-sure-volume-3/rtbs03-issue1-generative-ai.md

 <br><br>
             While it’s true that GenAI will create many new jobs, it’s likely that many existing jobs will be altered, from entry-level positions to those at <a href="https://www.cnbc.com/2023/05/16/how-generative-ai-chatgpt-will-change-jobs-at-all-work-levels.html">professional</a> levels, including the C-suite and middle managers.
 Workers need to start using AI now or <a href="https://ia.acs.org.au/article/2023/start-using-ai-now-or-risk-being-left-behind.html">risk being left behind</a>.
 <br><br>
-GenAI tools such as ChatGPT and Midjourney are threatening to disrupt the world of <a href="https://hbr.org/2022/11/how-generative-ai-is-changing-creative-work">content creation</a>, impacting on marketing, software, design, entertainment, and interpersonal communications.
+GenAI tools such as ChatGPT and Midjourney are threatening to disrupt the world of <a href="https://hbr.org/2022/11/how-generative-ai-is-changing-creative-work">content creation</a>, impacting on marketing, software, design, entertainment, and interpersonal communications.<BR><BR>
  </td>
 	</tr>
 	<tr>